Kokeshi: Traditional types

-Exhibitions and Competitions
+Exhibitions and competitions

 Traditionally, the National Kokeshi Exhibition and Competition in Shiroishi-Zao is held every year, and in 2022 it took place for the 64th time.
 In 2015, the event organized for the 57th time was attended for the first time by a master kokeshi maker of non-Japanese nationality, in the person of the Hungarian Réka Tóth-Vásárhelyi.
-In 2016, she won the main prize in the creative category with his work Dress-up Kokeshi - With a Wardrobe.
+In 2016, she won the main prize in the creative category with her work Dress-up Kokeshi - With a Wardrobe.

 In 2022, the Creative Kokeshi Exhibition in Shibukawa was held for the 28th time.
 Creative Kokeshi Competition is held regularly in Tokyo, Japan.

 In popular culture

 Kokeshi dolls have been used as an inspiration for the style of Nintendo's digital avatars, called "Miis", which are created and customized by players.
 Their appearance has become the symbol of the platform's overall aesthetic.

-In the popular PlayStation series LittleBigPlanet, a kokeshi doll is seen in the game and can be obtained and used as an item for level making.

 Inspiration for the Momiji Doll originates from the kokeshi doll.

-Japanese professional wrestler Tomoaki Honma is nicknamed "Everybody's Kokeshi" (みんなのこけし, minna no kokeshi) after his finishing move "Kokeshi", a diving headbutt where Honma seems to fall lifelessly on his opponent.
+Japanese professional wrestler Tomoaki Honma is nicknamed "Everybody's Kokeshi" (みんなのこけし, minna no kokeshi) after his finishing move "Kokeshi", a diving headbutt where Honma falls straight down towards his opponent while keeping his arms at his sides, resembling a kokeshi in posture.